tcweiss/Advanced-Pro/README.md

                    "rvest"))
 ```

 If everything worked, clone this repo and save it on your machine.
 Make sure to set your working directory to the 'investing_at_hsg' folder and open the 'app.R' file.
-Click the 'Run App' button in RStudio and the app should appear on you machine.
-Note that you may have to create an account on Rstudio Connect.
+Click the 'Run App' button in RStudio and the app should appear on you machine. *Note: you may have to create an account on Rstudio Connect.*

 ![Gif](images/run_locally.gif?) <br>